-Product information, such as attributes and assets, can’t be separated when creating quality custom content.
+Product information, such as attributes and digital assets like images, can’t be separated when creating quality custom content.

-The way you store and retrieve product information and digital assets will greatly affect your conversion rates (source).
 Visitors to your site are going to see the images before reading anything.
-Failing to impress them immediately only makes it harder to convert them.
+Therefore, how you store and retrieve product information and digital assets will greatly affect your conversion rates.
+Failing to impress prospects immediately only makes it harder to convert them.

 Rich images and quality product information make for engaging product pages.

-In 2018, 56% of digital marketers reported using images or video in 100% of their content, because enriched product pages naturally lead to increased sales (source).
+In 2018, 56% of digital marketers reported using images or video in 100% of their content, because enriched product pages naturally lead to increased sales.
 Thus, product information and images are central to the success of any ecommerce business.
-Storing them together in a centralized database makes for easy retrieval by users, and ultimately just makes sense.
+Ultimately, storing them together in a centralized database makes for easy retrieval by users.

 Instead of spreading product information and images around, collect and store them in a central location.
 PIM and DAM create one source of product content for your operation.